 This paper plays a crucial role in determining the rank of the student.
 Most of the top rankers have scored above 55% in this paper.
 Some candidates have also scored around 60%.
 Such score can help the students to secure a position in the top ten ranks of the merit list.

 Correct choice of topic and the appropriate method of writing are important.
 It is advised to choose factual topics where you can pack in lot of information.
 Try to avoid topics that are controversial in nature.

-Practice Essay Topics for UPSCSeptember 2021 Essay Contest (Last date is September 30, 2021)
+Practice Essay Topics for UPSCNovember 2021 Essay Contest (Last date is November 30, 2021)